amzn/amzn-drivers/kernel/linux/ena/README.rst

 features and system architectures.

-The ENA device exposes a lightweight management interface with a minimal set of memory mapped registers and extendable command set through an Admin Queue.
+The ENA device exposes a lightweight management interface with a minimal set of memory mapped registers and extendible command set through an Admin Queue.

-The driver supports a range of ENA devices, is link-speed independent (i.e., the same driver is used for 10GbE, 25GbE, 40GbE, etc.), and has a negotiated and extendable feature set.
+The driver supports a range of ENA devices, is link-speed independent (i.e., the same driver is used for 10GbE, 25GbE, 40GbE, etc), and has a negotiated and extendible feature set.

 Some ENA devices support SR-IOV.
 This driver is used for both the SR-IOV Physical Function (PF) and Virtual Function (VF) devices.